-My encouragement both to parents and children is "clothe yourselves in humility" (1 Peter 5:5) toward one another.
+We could apply this reality in a number of different contexts.
+But I'd like to address 1) college students (or college-aged people) and 2) parents of college-aged people.
 If you're a college student and you've started walking with God while at K-State or MCC, not all the resistance you experience from your parents is because you love Jesus and they don't.
 I'd encourage you to honor your father and mother and remember that your parents have invested more in you than you realize.
-These are the people who changed your diapers, who stayed up all night when you were sick, who worked and cooked and cleaned for a couple decades to provide for you.
+These are the people who have spent a couple decades providing for you.
 Be gracious and humble in the way you talk with your parents.

-To those of us who are parents, I'd simply say, "Think back to when you were 20 years old. . ."
-For many of us that's a very humbling experience.
-We need to be open to the possibility that God is leading our children to do things that don't fit our preconceived notions for their lives.
+To those of us who are parents, I'd simply say, think back to when you were 20 years old. . .the decisions you made, the way you thought, the way you spoke.
+For many of us that's a very humbling exercise.
+We need to be open to the possibility that God is leading our children in ways that don't fit our preconceived notions for their lives.
 God can really be trusted to lead our children into the future.